Timeline of the 2019–2020 Hong Kong protests (August 2020): International response: Canadian House of Common testimony hearing on Hong Kong human rights

 Beginning today and for the next several days, human rights and democracy organizations began testifying before the Canadian House of Common's Special Committee on Canada-China Relation (CACN) in regards to China's recent actions its affects to Hong Kong's democracy struggle.
 Akram Keram, a program officer on China at National Endowment for Democracy (NED), along with Hong Kong Watch co-founder and trustee Aileen Calverley, and at least five other pro-democracy activists from Hong Kong and from around the world detailed the various happenings—such as deterioration of academic, press and speech freedom—in Hong Kong since July, the enactment of the national security law.
 Speakers called for international solidarity with Hong Kong against Communist China such as passing law similar to the United States' "Hong Kong Autonomy Act" in which Hong Kong officials are sanctioned for their human rights violations.
 When asked by a Canadian parliamentarian why should Canada care about Hong Kong's situation, Calverley responded, "[i]f Canada, with its long history of defending human rights, is not willing to stand with like-minded partners in defen[s]e of Hong Kong, then those values that we all believe in will be degraded, along with Canada's standing in the world."
-In addition to sanction and diplomacy, the final proposal for Canadian government to show support for Hong Kong is to alter current immigration regulations to allow for high-profile activists settle in Canada, similar to the escape plan offered to protest leaders fleeing China after the Tiananmen massacre on June 4, 1989.
+In addition to sanction and diplomacy, the final proposal for Canadian government to show support for Hong Kong is to alter current immigration regulations to allow for high-profile activists settle in Canada, similar to the escape plan offered to protest leaders fleeing China after the 1989 Tiananmen Square protests and massacre.